Cigar boom: Problems of the boom

 "Tobacco is harvested in six to seven primings, as the leaves on a plant mature from bottom to top.
 Each priming is normally three leaves.
 In past years and under normal circumstances, what is left is the corona, or top, of the plant.
 These are very small leaves heavily laden with nicotine.
 The corona was often sold to chewing tobacco companies who flavored this nicotine-laden tobacco and then sold it under names like Mail Pouch, Red Man, and others...
 If the corona remained unsold, then it and the stalk would be plowed under to provide soil-enriching nitrogen for next year's crop.

 "During the Cigar Boom years, this practice all but disappeared!
 Why?
 Because during the priming cycle the tobacco stalks would have a secondary growth of tiny leaves much like the sucker branches you might see on a tree limb.
 The shortages of tobacco were so ferocious that everyone began harvesting these tiny second-growth leaves, called capadura, to use as filler tobaccos, and brokers started to sell capadura, the same stuff that used to get plowed under.
-The point being that every single conceivable scrap of anything that would pass for cigar leaf was being courted by manufacturers large and small, new and old, to meet the demand for cigars in the first half of the 1990s."
+The point [is] that every single conceivable scrap of anything that would pass for cigar leaf was being courted by manufacturers large and small, new and old, to meet the demand for cigars in the first half of the 1990s."

 As backstocks of aged tobacco vanished and inferior sources were exploited, quality suffered.
 The April 1997 issue of Cigar Insider newsletter rated 50 offerings and scored none higher than 90 points for the first time in the publication's 16-month history.
 Newcomers to the industry, intent on making quick cash from the cigar fad, frequently produced an inferior product.